ceramicnetwork/docs/docs/streamtypes/tile-document/api.md

 await doc.update(newContent, newMetadata, opts)
 ```

-**Example**

-In this example we update a document's content while also giving it a tag.
+In this example we update a TileDocument's content while also giving it a tag.

 ```javascript
 const streamId = 'kjzl6cwe1jw14...' // Replace this with the StreamID of the TileDocument to be updated